Human beings are "multi-dimensional" - physical, mental, emotional, and spiritual.

 Function over Form

 Viniyoga prioritizes function over form so that yoga postures are adapted to serve a specific purpose.
-We might use one variation of Warrior Pose to target the "hip flexor" muscles and another to help a rounded upper back.
+We might use one variation of Warrior Pose to target leg muscles and another to help a rounded upper back.
 Ideally, each person learns to find the right version of the posture for their condition.
 Whether you are just beginning yoga or have practiced for years, this approach optimizes benefits.

 Each posture is coordinated with the flow of breath, and the breath can be adapted to create different results.
 We might use one breath pattern to wake up the system in the morning and another to calm down before bed.